smasongarrison/syllabi/MegaSyllabus.md

 [how-r-searches]: http://blog.obeautifulcode.com/R/How-R-Searches-And-Finds-Stuff/

-Welcome.
+Welcome!
 This section includes general syllabus information.
 The next sections include information specific to your class.

 Remember: This course is for you, not for me.